whosonfirst/whosonfirst-json-schema/README.md

 # whosonfirst-json-schema

-EXPERIMENTAL JSON Schema definitions for Who's On First documents
+JSON Schema definitions for Who's On First documents

 ## See also